asvid/asvid.github.io/_drafts/2018-11-05-android-build-hacks-3.markdown

 More info about Github Pages: [https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)

 ## Summary
 `Dokka` is great tool for documenting `Kotlin` code.
 Documenting is not such pain as it may sound.
 Github Pages makes publishing generated documentation easy and free of charge.
+All code mentioned above comes from my project [GdzieTaBiedra](https://github.com/asvid/GdzieTaBiedra) and generated documentation is available [HERE](http://asvid.github.io/GdzieTaBiedra/)